fortify/FortifySyncFoDToSSC/README.md

 ## Introduction

+Build secure software fast with [Fortify](https://www.microfocus.com/en-us/solutions/application-security).
+Fortify offers end-to-end application security solutions with the flexibility of testing on-premises and on-demand to scale and cover the entire software development lifecycle.
+With Fortify, find security issues early and fix at the speed of DevOps.

 This stand-alone utility allows for automated, scheduled synchronization of Fortify on Demand (FoD) application releases and scans with Fortify Software Security Center (SSC).
 This functionality is based on two tasks that run automatically on a configurable schedule:

 * Link Releases task:
 	* Based on configurable filtering criteria, look for FoD releases that have not yet been linked to an SSC application version